andrewferrier/wrapping.nvim/README.md

 This is a NeoVim plugin designed to make it easy to use appropriate settings for 'soft' and 'hard' wrapping modes when editing text-like files (e.g. text, Markdown, LaTeX, AsciiDoc, etc.).
-Typically there are some text-like files which have no hard carriage returns to wrap text - each paragraph is one long line (some Markdown files are like this).
+Some "soft" text-like files have no hard carriage returns to wrap text - each paragraph is one long line (some Markdown files are like this).
 Other files use "hard" wrapping (like this README, for example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).

 `wrapping.nvim` attempts to detect the natural wrapping style of the file when first opening it, setting the relevant vim settings to make it "natural" to edit